01-edu/public/subjects/own-and-return/README.md

 ### Instructions

-Create a function `only_return` that takes a `struct` Film that has one Field of type `String` and returns the string without owning it.
+Create a struct `Film` that has one field `name` of type `String`.

-Create a function `own_and_return` which takes ownership of the struct, and returns the string.
+Create the following two functions:

+- Create a function `take_film_name` it will return the name and consume the film (you should not be able to reuse it after you passed it to the function).
+- Create a function `read_film_name` it will return the name without consuming the film (you can call the function multiple times with the same argument).

 ### Expected functions